How to Choose the Right Small Business Backup Software

 Here are some advanced features we recommend:

-· Ransomware protection: Having a backup system, in itself, provides a layer of protection against ransomware.
+- Ransomware protection: Having a backup system, in itself, provides a layer of protection against ransomware.
 By restoring a backup, you can remove the infection and get your data back.
 But still, most companies would prefer to stem the spread of an infection before it wipes out every device on the network.
-That’s why some BC/DR providers are now offering built-in ransomware detection, which actively monitors for signs of an infection, so that administrators can take action even sooner.
+That’s why some BC/DR providers (namely Datto) are now offering built-in ransomware detection, which actively monitors for signs of an infection with each new backup.
+This enables administrators to take action even sooner, preventing the spread of an infection across the network.
 This is a feature that every small company should be looking for in a business continuity solution.

 Finding the right fit